pskrgag/pskrgag.github.io/content/post/type-safe-packed-pointers.md

 Long time ago people noticed that writing code in ISO C is pain in the ass.
 In case you didn't, take a look at beautiful paper [How ISO C became unusable for operating systems development](https://arxiv.org/pdf/2201.07845).
 TL;DR nobody is writing ISO C now, everybody uses some superset of C that is more usable in the real life.

 For example Linux kernel won't ever build with optimization level less that `-01`, since it  relies on a compiler optimizations.
 Also it heavily replies on language extensions provided by mainstream compilers.
-(GCC)[https://gcc.gnu.org/onlinedocs/gcc-12.2.0/gcc/C-Extensions.html] and (Clang)[https://clang.llvm.org/docs/LanguageExtensions.html] have a wide support for various extensions that make life in C easier.
+[GCC](https://gcc.gnu.org/onlinedocs/gcc-12.2.0/gcc/C-Extensions.html) and [Clang](https://clang.llvm.org/docs/LanguageExtensions.html) have a wide support for various extensions that make life in C easier.

 I won't go into the details about all extensions, since there are a lot of them.
 I will focus only on the one we need: `__attribute__((packed))`.
-The attribute can be attached to structure type and it forces a compiler to remove all paddings (if you don't know what padding is, read this (SO answer)[https://stackoverflow.com/questions/4306186/structure-padding-and-packing]).
+The attribute can be attached to structure type and it forces a compiler to remove all paddings (if you don't know what padding is, read this [SO answer](https://stackoverflow.com/questions/4306186/structure-padding-and-packing]).
 For example:

 ```c
 struct Test {